All Episodes

 I know it's a great title.

-The cover's even better, I gotta tell you.
+The cover's even better, I got to tell you.

-If you go to Amazon right now or everybody buy books that you could already pre-order it.
+If you go to Amazon right now, wherever you buy books, you could already pre-order it.

-And we were gonna go with this photo of like Trump like looking to the skies, and you know, he's got this stoic look in his face, and it's like almost like he's looking to the future and he's looking beyond the election to 2025 and beyond for his second term.
+And it's like almost like he's looking to the future and he's looking beyond the election to 2025 and beyond for his second term.

-I mean, it's a good shot, don't get me wrong.
+I'm like, nah, I mean, it's a good shot.

-And I wasn't gonna go with the assassination photo because I think that's been used like it's the most iconic photo of all time.
+And I wasn't going to go with the assassination photo because I think that's been used like it's the most iconic photo of all time.

-It's almost like that's too easy to go down that route because again, it's the most iconic shot, perhaps of all time, uh, with the fight, fight, fight, uh, of course, uh shot.
+It's almost like that's too easy to go down that route because again, it's the most iconic shot perhaps of all time with the fight-fight-fight, of course, shot.

 But I'm like, you know, this whole campaign, you do understand, came down to McDonald's, right?